 TL;DR

 Wegovy was the first GLP-1 receptor agonist approved specifically for chronic weight management, and it changed obesity treatment when it launched.
-The medication contains semaglutide, the same active ingredient found in Ozempic, but at a higher dose optimized for weight loss.
+The medication contains semaglutide, compounded formulations of the active ingredient found in Ozempic, but at a higher dose improved for weight loss.

 The clinical trial data behind Wegovy is extensive.
 The STEP program enrolled thousands of participants and tracked results over more than a year.
-If you are researching Wegovy before and after outcomes, this data gives you the most reliable picture of what to expect.
+If you're researching Wegovy before and after outcomes, this data gives you the most reliable picture of what to expect.

 How Much Weight Do People Lose on Wegovy?